george-perry/movie-recommender/README.md

 * Use an algorithm to generate recommendations based on the criteria above
 * Use this data to develop a website that displays these recommendations

+## Current Progress

+* Developed a functioning web scraper to download data
+* Used machine learning (scikit-learn) to produce a similarity score
+* Created a website that recommends movies based off an initial movie and optionally filters by IMDb ratings

+## Future goals

+* Add functionality to recommend movies based off of different criteria such as genres, keywords, cast, etc.
+* Enhance website - add links to IMDb movie pages, add movie descriptions, improve visuals

 ## Authors

 George Perry - contact me at gperry@nd.edu